turingschool/try-turing/fe-online-weekend/colors/index.md

 <div class="try-it-new">
   <h3>Try It: Update Site with Color Palette</h3>
   <p>Now that you've done the research and curated the perfect palette for your site, it's time to bring it to life!
 Spend this chunk of work time taking the hex or RGB codes provided in your palette and updating your CSS file.
 Check in on how things look in the browser.</p>
-  <p>Run Lighthouse Audit to make sure you don't have any violations in regard to color.
+  <p>Run the Lighthouse Audit to make sure you don't have any violations in regard to color.
 If you do, address them, then run the check again!</p>
 </div>

 <br>